 DARC: Periods of time between the referral and consult date when the patient is unavailable for a first consultation due to patient-related reasons.

-The time will be subtracted from the overall Wait 1 and requires a 'to' and 'from' date in the WTIS as well as a delay reason (see Figure 7).
+The time will be subtracted from the overall Wait 1 and requires a 'to' and 'from' date in the WTIS as well as a delay reason (Table 10).
 The patient-related reasons do not include system-related delays such as surgeon unavailability, emergency closures or reduced clinic hours.

-See Figure 8 (System Delays) for more information on non- patient-related delays for consults.
+See Table 11 (System Delays) for more information on non-patient-related delays for consults.

-DART: periods of time between the DTT and the Procedure Date when the patient is unavailable for a procedure due to patient-related reasons.
-This time will be subtracted from the overall Wait 2 and requires a 'to' and 'from' date in the WTIS as well as a delay reason (see Figure 7.
+DART: Periods of time between the DTT and the Procedure Date when the patient is unavailable for a procedure due to patient-related reasons.

+This time will be subtracted from the overall Wait 2 and requires a 'to' and 'from' date in the WTIS as well as a delay reason.
 The patient-related reasons do not include system-related delays such as clinician or technician unavailability, OR closures, or scanner downtime.
-See Figure 8 (System Delays) for more information on non-patient-related delays for surgery
+See Table 11 (System Delays) for more information on non-patient-related delays for surgery.

-The patient unavailable days start the first day the patient indicates they are not available and end the day the patient becomes available.
-The one exception is hip and knee surgery patients, where the DART may end on the date of their PAC (PAC) because the PAC visit indicates the patient is willing to undergo surgery.
+The count of patient unavailable days starts with the first day the patient indicates they are not available and ends the day the patient becomes available.
+The one exception is hip and knee surgery patients, where the DART may end on the date of their PAC (Pre-Admit Clinic Appointment) because the PAC visit indicates the patient is willing to undergo surgery.